charouf114/CoffeMachine/README.md

 # CoffeMachine
+The Project is composed on

+Client Side : CoffeApp Created on WPF
+Server Side : CoffeServices Creaded on ASP.Net Core 3.1

-The DB should be like this
+The DB Schema should be like this

 CREATE TABLE Drink.dbo.Drink (
   BudgetId varchar(256) NOT NULL,